What the World Health Organization Is Doing to Address Nursing Shortages

 Take up the slack at medical facilities in need of temporary staff when you find a travel nursing job at NurseChoice.

 Honoring Nurses And Midwives In 2020

 Throughout 2020, the WHO will celebrate the world's 22 million nurses and 2 million midwives as part of its International Year of the Nurse and Midwife.
 This global spotlight provides a unique opportunity to demonstrate broad support of the need for more health workers, which includes addressing ongoing nursing shortages.

 The world needs 9 million more nurses and midwives by 2030 to achieve universal health coverage.
-The WHO and its partners, including the International Council of Nurses, will make recommendations to strengthen the nursing workforce so they can continue providing essential health services around the world.
+The WHO and its partners, including the International Council of Nurses, will make recommendations to strengthen the nursing workforce to continue providing essential health services around the world.
 The Year of the Nurse and Midwife also honors the 200th birth anniversary of Florence Nightingale, the founder of modern nursing.